massimo-terenzi/MCL-media-downloader/README.md

 ## Usage

-After installing the package, you can use the `download_multimedia` function to download multimedia files from a CSV file containing URLs.
+After installing the package, you can use the `download_multimedia` function to download multimedia files from the CSV file provided by the MCL User Interface, containing URLs to multimedia resources.

 ### Authentication via Cookies